BirdCraftSSB/Wrecking-Crew/README.md

 It will then allow the player to freely place more blocks until they decide to go back to the game.

 Command
 The Command pattern is allows the other patterns to function.
 It counts the amount of items (blocks) currently in the scene, as well as their positions.
-The command also allows the player to remove blocks from the scene using the undo function.
-It first looks at the block list, where it then calculates the amount of blocks in the scene.
-When the player presses right click it will redo the object removed before hand.
+The command inverts the controls for the player.
+It first looks at the Key list, where it then changes the mapped keys to the opposite of said action.